 Your customers will value your product more if the features are solving their problem perfectly with no frills, bells, and whistles.
-Keep it simple, keep it concise and keep it direct.
+Keep it simple, concise and direct.

 If you’re doing it solely for the money, you might as well quit now.
 Jokes.
 I’ll never tell anyone to quit what their working on.
 But using money to be the main decision maker will lead to fatigue down the line and decisions going in circles.

-2020 is fast paced and products are developed every day.
+2021 is fast paced and products are developed every day.
 There is so much already on the market.
 People are catching on.
 They want value.
-They don’t want crap.
+They don’t want a polished turd from 2010.
 They can distinguish between what they need and what they want.